 Research

 Participation in any research project or Clinical Trial is voluntary.
-Our dedicated team will ensure that you are treated with the utmost care and follow strict protocols, regulatory and ethical guidelines to ensure your privacy and confidentiality is maintained at all times.
+Our dedicated team will ensure that you are treated with the utmost care and follow strict protocols, regulatory and ethical guidelines to ensure your privacy and confidentiality is always maintained.

 All research run at RCARRU has been reviewed and approved by a NH&MRC registered Human Research Ethics Committee.